University of Hawaiʻi at Mānoa: Tropical Agriculture and Human Resilience

-College of Education
+Education

-The college was established as the Honolulu Training School in 1895 to prepare and train teachers and then Territorial Normal and Training School after Hawai'i became a territory in 1905.
+The college was established as the Honolulu Training School in 1895 to prepare and train teachers and then Territorial Normal and Training School after Hawaiʻi became a territory in 1905.
 As the school outgrew its location on the Punchbowl side of Honolulu, a new campus was to be constructed on the corner of University Avenue and Metcalf Street.
 The first two buildings constructed by the Territorial Department of Public instruction became known as Wist Hall and Wist Annex 1.
-The normal school was eventually merged into the University of Hawai'i in 1931 as the Teacher's College.
+The normal school was eventually merged into the University of Hawaiʻi in 1931 as the Teacher's College.
 In 1959, the name was changed to the College of Education.

-College of Arts, Languages & Letters
+Arts, Languages, and Letters

 The College of Arts, Languages, and Letters (CALL) is the newest and largest college at the university.
 It was created following the dissolution of the College of Arts and Science and the merger of the Colleges of Arts and Humanities, Languages, Linguistics, and Literature (LLL) and the School of Pacific and Asian Studies.
 The college's core focus is the study of arts, humanities, and languages with a particular focus on Hawaiʻi, the Pacific, and Asia Studies.

-Shidler College of Business
+Business

 The College of Business Administration was established in 1949 with programs in accounting, finance, real estate, industrial relations, and marketing.
 The college was renamed the Shidler College of Business on September 6, 2006, after real-estate executive Jay Shidler, an alumnus of the college, who donated $25 million to the college.

-Nancy Atmospera-Walch School of Nursing
+Nursing

 The School of Nursing was established in 1951, even though courses in nursing had been offered since 1932 with a partnership with Queen's Hospital School of Nursing.

+Library

+The University of Hawaiʻi at Mānoa Library, which provides access to 3.4 million volumes, 50,000 journals, and thousands of digitized documents, is one of the largest academic research libraries in the United States, ranking 86th in parent institution investment among 113 North American members of the Association of Research Libraries.